Aofficial0/Aofficial0/README.md

 - 👋 Hi, I’m Ahmed
--  Transitioning from Web Development and seeking a full-time role in the field of data analytics.
-Junior data analytics professional; recently completed the Google Data Analytics Professional Certificate.
-- Excellent understanding and proficiency of platforms for effective data analyses, including SQL, Sheets, Excel, Power BI, Tableau, R and python.
-- Strong communication, organizational, and analytical skills.
 - 📫 How to reach me <a href='https://aofficial0.github.io/devportfolio/' >Web Dev Portolio</a>, <a href='https://aofficial0.github.io/AhmedDataPortfolio.github.io/' >Data Analyst Portolio</a>

 <!---